emadrg/Yolov8-training-BraTS2020/README.md

 !pip install ultralytics

-# Run the traiing process
+# Run the training process
 import os
 from ultralytics import YOLO
 model = YOLO("yolov8x.yaml")  # build a new model from scratch